 Display cases in the museum contain artifacts from Indian and colonial sites in the area, and describe the early iron industry when northwestern Connecticut was among the world’s leading producers of iron.
 The forges and blast furnaces were fueled by charcoal which was produced in local forests from 1734 to 1923.

 We picnicked down near the river in Matthies Grove.
 As I’ve learned, every trail, rock, quarry, and grove bears the name of an important person from CT’s past.
 On August 2, 1929 the Matthies family of Seymour, Connecticut purchased the 210-acre Ullmann farm, including the house, barns, and outbuildings.
 In a special dedication ceremony, Governor John H. Trumbull received the deed for the Ullmann farm from the Matthies family – the largest single donation to People’s State Forest.
 The ceremony took place in the beautiful pine grove along the Farmington River, which today carries the Matthies name.
-You see.

 The Stone Museum is a short jog away – and worth the visit.
 We entered and Damian immediately started pointing to the animals on display.
 Notably, the kitty-cat: